Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 2. The network $\gamma$ is arc consistent if every variable $u \in V$ is arc consistent relative to every other variable $v \in V$**.

-**Forward Checking** (Inference, version1): for each variable choose a domain variable, and upgrade all the other variable following the constraints. then choose a random domain variable for a general variable
+**Forward Checking** (Inference, version1): for each variable choose a domain variable, and upgrade all the other variable following the constraints. then choose a random domain variable for a general variable.
+It is sound = return an equivalent network

 **Enforcing Arc Consistency** (inference, version2):
+It is sound = return an equivalent network
+It is subsumes Forward Checking =

 ---
 # References